Skip to content

 The Fellowship criteria for eligibility will be based on the values of Chris Davis AM and his ability to share knowledge and leave a legacy of success.
 The individual will be an aspiring leader who is passionate, professional, visionary, and leading a project, initiative or activity that has the potential to transform sustainable water management in Australia.

-The recipients will be awarded during National Water Week.
+The recipients will be awarded in conjunction with National Water Week.

 Eligibility